Biophysical Principles of Chaperone Function

 Molecular chaperones play a key role in cellular processes, including protein homeostasis, but also in membrane protein transport and biogenesis.
 We employ high-resolution NMR studies of large chaperone-client complexes to provide an atomic resolution description of their structure and conformation and understand molecular mechanisms underlying their function.

 Along these lines, we have used solution NMR spectroscopy to elucidate the mechanism underlying client recognition by the ATP-independent chaperones Spy, SurA and Skp at the atomic level (Burmann et al., Nat.
 Struct.
 Mol.
 Biol.
 (2013), Thoma et al., Nat.
 Struct.
 Mol.
 Biol.
 (2015), Morgado et al., Nat.
 Comm.
 (2017)).
 In these systems, we find that chaperones hold clients in a dynamic state that rapidly interconverts conformations while bound on the chaperone surface.
 Several chaperones were found to interact with the partially folded client Im7 by selective recognition of flexible, locally frustrated regions in a dynamic fashion (He et al., Sci.
 Adv.
 (2016), He et al., Angew.
 Chem.
 (2018)).
 By increasing client backbone dynamics, the chaperone facilitates the search for the native structure.
 The similarity of the interactions suggests that the underlying principle of recognizing frustrated segments is of fundamental nature (Hiller, Trends Biochem.
 Sci.
 (2019)).
+Chaperones thus resemble chaotropes in their action and there might be similarities in the underlying mechanisms (Macosek et al., Front.
+Mol.
+Biosci.
+(2021)).

 Recently, we have systematically investigated how molecular chaperones interact with the intrinsically disordered protein α-synuclein. α-synuclein plays a key role in Parkinson’s disease.
 We could show that molecular chaperones have a specific interaction signature and use this signature to elucidate how chaperones regulate the state of α-synuclein in living cells (Burmann et al., Nature (2020)).
 Our ongoing projects in the field of chaperone biophysics address fundamental questions.
 We want to derive quantitative predictors for chaperone function, unravel atomic-level details of how clients are recognized, understand how the interplay works between chaperone and client dynamics and study how basic chaperone function is embedded into complex functional cycles.

-Mechanisms of Outer Membrane Protein Biogenesis
+Outer Membrane Protein Biogenesis Targeted by Novel Antibiotics

 Microorganisms can survive in challenging environments by rapidly adapting to the external conditions.
 Sensing external stimuli and transducing this information to the interior is in many cases mediated by phosphate signaling systems.
 Typical systems are composed of at least one sensor histidine kinase and one response regulator protein that communicate with each other via a phosphorylation cascade.
 In addition, Caulobacter and other bacteria use these systems to regulate their cell cycle.
 In such cases, not an external stimulus, but the fluctuating internal second messenger cyclic di-GMP is sensed.